ameyapa/lapps.v7/README.md

-run pi os or any core os server configuration file for pi os light only sudo raspi-config pcie sen 3 and usb surrnt limit off oppsnal system operation / boot auto login in that B3
+run pi os or any core os server configuration file for pi os light only sudo raspi-config pcie Gen 3 and usb surrnt limit off oppsnal system operation / boot auto login in that B3

 reboot